 I grew up with a mom who made popcorn balls quite often, so I've always had a sweet tooth for anything including caramel and popcorn.
 This recipe caught my eye because it's different from all the other caramel corn recipes out there.
 It includes PEANUT BUTTER.
 Sound interesting?
-It is worth a try, especially for your kiddos who enjoy peanut butter, and are around a lot more these next few weeks!😉
+It is worth a try, especially for your kiddos who enjoy peanut butter and constant snacking!

 Peanut Butter Caramel Popcorn

 1/2 cup light corn syrup

 1/2 teaspoon vanilla extract

 Add popped popcorn to large bowl.
 In a medium saucepan, add the sugar and corn syrup.
 Over medium heat, stirring often, bring the mixture to a steady boil.
 Remove from the heat and stir in the peanut butter, vanilla, and pinch of salt until smooth.
 Immediately pour the warm mixture over the popcorn.
 Toss until the popcorn is evenly coated.
 Serve immediately.